 As human infections usually only occur from coming into contact with sick birds, simple measures to avoid this risk can be taken to greatly decrease the risk to human health, including keeping our distance, never handling sick or deceased birds, and reporting any suspected cases to the national Emergency Animal Disease Hotline on 1800 675 888.

-For information on the risks to human health, please visit this Australian Government website https://www.health.gov.au/diseases/avian-influenza-in-humans-bird-flu or consult your doctor.
+For information on the risks to human health, please visit: www.cdc.gov.au/topics/bird-flu or consult your doctor.